 CHARLES MADISON SAPPENFIELD, FAIA (1930-2013)

-1958 - The Paul Goodman House, 11 Sareva Place, Asheville NC.
-Sold to Walter Gladding.
-Deeded in 1996 to Ellen Gladding.
+1958 - The B. Paul and Ellen S. Goodman House, 11 Sareva Place, Asheville NC.
+Deeded in 1977 to Ellen S. and Walter St. G. Gladding.
 Sold in 2003 to Amar and Pratibha Nath.

 1964 - The Hyman Dave Residence, 140 Lynn Cove Road, Asheville NC.
 3552 square feet.
 All steel construction.
 Won a 1964 AIANC Honor Award.
 Sold in 1996 to Thelma Rotham.
 Sold in 2006 to Carol R. and Margie Lane.
 Sold in 2007 to Thel-Mar Farms LLC.

 1964 - The Rudolf and Helen L. Gumpert Residence, 100 Dry Ridge Road, Asheville NC.
 Built by H. Southworth Company of Asheville.
-Won a 1965 AIANC Merit Award.
-Featured in the March 1965 NC Architect.
+Won a 1965 AIANC Merit Award; featured in the March 1965 issue of NC Architect.
 B/W photos by Edward Dupuy.
-Sold in 1970 to Thomasina Caporella, still the owner as of 2014.
+Sold in 1970 to Thomasina Caporella, still owner as of 2014.

-1964 - The Voit and Kathryn Gilmore House, aka Purchase Knob, Maggie Valley NC.
+1964 - The Voit and Kathryn Gilmore House, 107 Purchase Road, aka Purchase Knob, Maggie Valley NC.
 The Gilmores donated the house and 535 acres in 2000 to the Appalachian Highland Science Learning Center in the Great Smoky Mountains National Park.
-Used for housing for researchers and also day-use environmental education programs.
+Used for housing for researchers and environmental education programs.

 1969 - The Stephens Development Company Grassy Mountain Development, Littie Switzerland NC.
 Built by Bell Construction.
 Photo by Paul Brezny.
 Address unknown; do you know where it is?

 1972 - The Charles Sappenfield House, 2322 West Berwyn Road, Muncie IN.
+Sold in 2016 to Michael Crider.
 Photos by Craig Kuhner.

 1998 - The Cuthbertson House, 8 Skimmer Road, Figure Eight Island, Wilmington NC.
 Deeded in 2010 to William R. Cuthbertson III.